Fitted Wardrobes Cost

 The benefits stretch further than just pleasing décor as fitted bedroom wardrobes (where they are commonly used) make far better use of the space available in your home, giving you ample space to store just about anything.

-The average price to install a fitted wardrobe comes in at around £2,600 and can take as little as one day, to two weeks.
-Although, this will depend on the size and style of the cabinet, as well as the room that it's being installed in.
+However, the cost of fitted wardrobes and the time it takes to install them will ultimately depend on the size and style of the cabinet, as well as the room it's being installed in.

-Designers are always introducing new and modernised versions of fitted wardrobes, from interesting door access to stunning aesthetics; however, this variety affects the time it takes to install and the overall difficulty of the job.
+Designers are always introducing new and modernised versions of fitted wardrobes, from interesting door access to stunning aesthetics.
+However, this variety affects the time it takes to install and the overall difficulty of the job.

-Due to the complexity and sheer size of fitted wardrobes, the price can dramatically change based on your preferred style, shape and material.
-For example, mirrored sliding doors are considerably more expensive than more traditional handled doors.
+Due to the complexity and sheer size of fitted wardrobes, the cost of fitted wardrobes can dramatically vary based on your preferred style, shape, and material.

 I'm finding it hard to plan out my wardrobes.
 Can I ask a carpenter to help with the design of fitted wardrobes before building them?

-Installing Fitted Wardrobes Prices
+Fitted Wardrobe Prices

 Job Description Install Time Cost of Materials Cost of Labour

-Sliding Doors with No Features 3-4 Days £1,400 £600
+Sliding Doors with No Features 3 – 4 Days £1,400 £600

-Sliding Doors with Shelves and Rails 4-5 Days £1,600 £750
+Sliding Doors with Shelves and Rails 4 – 5 Days £1,600 £750

-2 Door with No Features 1-2 Days £800 £300
+2 Door with No Features 1 – 2 Days £800 £300

-2 Door with Shelves and Rails 2-2.5 Days £1,000 £400
+2 Door with Shelves and Rails 2 – 3 Days £1,000 £400

-3 Door with No Features 2-4 Days £1,200 £600
+3 Door with No Features 2 – 4 Days £1,200 £600

-3 Door with Shelves and Rails 2-4 Days £1,400 £700
+3 Door with Shelves and Rails 2 – 4 Days £1,400 £700

-4 Door with No Features 6-8 Days £1,600 £900
+4 Door with No Features 6 – 8 Days £1,600 £900

-4 Door with Shelves and Rails 6-8 Days £1,800 £1,000
+4 Door with Shelves and Rails 6 – 8 Days £1,800 £1,000

-6 Door with No Features 7-14 Days £2,000 £1,200
+6 Door with No Features 7 – 14 Days £2,000 £1,200

-6 Door with Shelves and Rails 7-14 Days £2,200 £1,200
+6 Door with Shelves and Rails 7 – 14 Days £2,200 £1,200

 Want a custom price?